Ammartest/Java-Programming-and-Software-Engineering-Fundamentals/Course 5 - Java Programming - Build a Recommendation System/2.recommendation-system-ver2/README.md

         Michael Mann
     ```

-### _(This version of the recommendation system is more effecient than the first one as it has the movie database optimized with a HashMap)_
+### _(This version of the recommendation system is more effecient than the first one as it has the movie database optimized with a HashMap and utilizes interface and filters)_